Dgame/php-dto/README.md

 ## Reject

-You want to go a step furthger than just ignoring a value?
+You want to go one step further than simply ignoring a value?
 Then `Reject` it:

 ```php
 use Dgame\DataTransferObject\Annotation\Reject;